Home > Property > How To Evict a Tenant If Their Deposit Isn’t Protected

 • If a tenant’s funds are not protected, they may take legal action against the landlord, which could result in the landlord being fined and potentially having to cover the tenant’s court costs if the case is lost.

-• If a landlord’s Section 8 notice is challenged in court it can be possible for the tenant to set off fines and penalties preventing the landlord from being able to evict.
+• If a landlord’s Section 8 notice is challenged in court, it can be possible for the tenant to set off fines and penalties, preventing the landlord from being able to evict.
+From 1 May 2026, the court’s ability to make a possession order is also restricted where deposit requirements have not been met, subject to some limited exceptions.

 Ensuring that tenants’ funds are protected complies with legal requirements and safeguards both the landlord’s and tenants’ interests, making the end-of-tenancy process smoother and more predictable.